-OnePlus Nord 2: early verdict
+OnePlus Nord 2: final verdict

-Having just had the phone for under a week, we can't quite give a full verdict but we have really liked our time spent with the OnePlus Nord 2.
+We have really liked our time spent with the OnePlus Nord 2.
 It's a slick, speedy phone that rarely reminds you that it's a mid-ranger.

 The screen is powerful and the new chip inside may rankle some but it works well in this device - although some of the AI enhancements are certainly subtle.
 Battery life is good, but speedy charging is fantastic.

 OnePlus has gone big on its Nord range of late, and we can see why.
 It's a popular, 'money saving' choice that means more people can get their hands on a near flagship phone, but not pay through the nose for it.

 The OnePlus Nord 2 comes in 12GB/256GB (Gray Sierra) and 8GB/126GB (Blue Haze /Gray Sierra) varieties and is available from Amazon 28 July from £399.